medica-im/clinic-cms-backend/README.md

 ## Languages
 * Code, comments and variables: English only.
 * All i18n variables have corresponding English and French strings.

-There is some static content inside +page.svelte files using the French language, as this repository is currently used to power the first website in production.
-This will eventually be cleared and replaced by sample English demonstrating components usage.

 ## License
 GPL v.3